ideas24h/NerjaDotCasa/src/properties/my-second-post.md

   - Tags
   - from
 ---
-From 450 € per week

-**1 Bed • 1 Bath • Sleeps 2**
+**2 Bed • 1 Bath • Sleeps 4**

 **Accommodation**

-A lovely 2nd floor property just 100m from the beautiful Balcón de Europa in the heart of Nerja.
-This modern apartment is accessed via an elevator, and comes with access to the roof terrace which boasts panoramic views.
-All local amenities are within walking distance, with the nearest beach, Playa el Salón.
-The property comes with fibre optic internet, a smart TV and Air-Conditioning.
+2 bedroom apartment in the attractive Acapulco Playa development in the heart of Nerja.
+Central location, beautiful communal garden and Pool.
+The Beach, Bars, shops, and restaurants less than 1 minutes walk away.
+5 minutes walk to the famous Balcon de Europa.

+**Occupancy is 4 persons**

-\--- Winter rentals available from October to March €750 rent + €80 electricity / month
+\--- Winter rentals available from October to March €850 rent + €110 electricity / month (check conditions)

-**\*\*Occupancy is 2 persons\*\***
+**\*\*Occupancy is 4 persons\*\***

-Located in center of Nerja, just 1 minute from Balcón de Europa, you will find this cozy modern and bright 1 bedroom, 1 bathroom apartment with an elevator.
-It is situated opposite  ´El Salvador´ church, next to Plaza Cavana, and only and only a short walk from multiple restaurants, shops and bars.
-The nearest beach Playa del Salon, just around the corner.
-This is a perfect location for those looking for a relaxed holiday.
-The property has a stylish, modern, spacious living room if you fancy relaxing after a long tiring day on the beach.
-There are also 2 x glass doors which open up and give you a small balcony looking to the town centre.
-The apartment also has access to a communal roof terrace with both mountain and sea views.
-A table with four chairs is at your disposal on the roof terrace.
-If you fancy eating in one night there is a fully equipped kitchen and dining table.
-Air conditioning/Heating and Internet / WIFI incl. in the rental price.

-Living Room/Dining Room: 2 seater sofa, coffee table, 2 x foot stalls, dining table with 4 x chair, smart TV, AC, wardrobe

-Bedroom: Double bed, 2x side tables, 2 x side lamps, wardrobe, AC

-Bathroom: Bathtub, overhead shower, toilet, bidet, sink, large mirror, hairdryer

-Kitchen: Free standing combi oven, 2 ring hob, extractor fan, microwave, sink, washing machine, dishwasher, fridge/freezer, kettle, coffee maker, toaster, iron, ironing board, equipped kitchen utensils, cutlery and crockery
+This ground floor apartment is located in central location, perfect for families with small children.
+Fully equipped kitchen with breakfast bar, large lounge / dining room private terrace with direct access to the commual pool and garden.
+2 bedrooms and 1 bathroom.

+Outside:
+Communal pool and garden with  stunning views to the sea, private terrace with table and chairs and private sun loungers.

+Living Room:
+Two sofas, coffee table, TV with international channels,  chest of drawers, dining table with chairs, access to private terrace, ceiling fan and AC available.

+Open Plan Kitchen:
+Electric oven and hob, fridge, electric toaster and kettle,  microwave, washing machine, breakfast bar, iron, ironing board, hoover

+Bedroom 1:
+Double bed, bedside table, built in wardrobe with mirrors, chest of drawers, AC unit

+Bedroom 2:
+Twin beds, bedside table, built in wardrobe, mirror, ceiling fan, AC unit

+Bathroom
+Large walk in shower, sink, mirror and WC

 **Important information** Check-in schedule from 16:00 Check-out schedule 10:00 • This accommodation does not accept groups of young people (up to 25 years) • No smoking • No pets allowed